decredcommunity/outreach/pr-materials-march-2020.md

 The topic is complex and involves many tradeoffs.
 Blockchains are public ledgers, which means all transactions can be viewed by anyone.
 Many coins have taken various approaches to privacy, including zero knowledge proofs, ring signatures, Mimblewimble (no public addresses), and more.

-Decred takes a pragmatic approach that prioritizes “sound money” (which must be both fungible and immutable) to strict privacy.
+Decred takes a pragmatic approach that prioritizes "sound money" (which must be both fungible and immutable) to strict privacy.
 Decred aims to deliver incremental privacy without risking stealth inflation (the blockchain must be auditable), which is unlike other privacy coins that have taken more extreme measures and attracted dark markets.

 Privacy Messaging

-1. Decred’s privacy implementation is simple.
+1. Decred's privacy implementation is simple.
    - The math, concept, and code are all straightforward and well-understood.
    - Only several hundred lines of code are required, minimizing the opportunities for error.

-2. Decred’s privacy implementation is creative.
+2. Decred's privacy implementation is creative.
-   - The process leverages Decred’s unique governance system to create user anonymity.
+   - The process leverages Decred's unique governance system to create user anonymity.
    - The same concepts can add privacy off-chain on the Lightning Network.

-3. Decred’s privacy implementation is adaptable.
+3. Decred's privacy implementation is adaptable.
    - Much of the process occurs off-chain, avoiding chain bloat and making it scalable.
    - The process can be made post-quantum secure, ensuring privacy and fungibility for the long term.

 ## Net Impact: How Consensus Controls Security (What Makes Hybrid PoW+PoS Better)

 The value of a cryptocurrency is largely determined by the security of the network.
 And what impacts security most?
-A project’s consensus system.
+A project's consensus system.

 Cryptocurrencies use a variety of consensus systems, which each have different security properties.
 The Decred hybrid consensus system combines the best aspects of PoW with those of PoS, to create a network that is far more secure than other consensus systems.

-In Decred’s hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
+In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
 Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.

 ## Crypto Gig Economy: Flexible Contractor Model